emfriis/SDV503Week11/README.md

 Recursion is useful for accessing from Linked Lists, Trees, and Graphs, removing the need for an excessive and illegible mass of iterative code.

+One application of recursion in the real world is Quickort, an efficient sorting algorithm, which uses recursion to sort sub-arrays in a way that uses very little memory and on average has logarithmic time complexity, but can have worst cases with quadratic time complexity.